Understanding Torque in Strength Training

 The squat is more complex because it involves two primary levers: the hip and the knee.

-• Fulcrums: Your hip and knee joints
+• Levers: Your hip and knee joints

 • Effort: Your quadriceps, glutes, and hamstrings contracting